 Setting up at Peterstone Court

 The standard get-in is through the main doors, along a short hallway, into one half of the room and then around the tables to wherever the performance area lives that day - sometimes the rear of the room, sometimes the front.
 There’s a back route as well, but it means lifting gear up steps and across a small patio that’s often in use for evening catering, so the front-door route is usually the cleaner one.
-The trick worth knowing: when the band is set at the front, those wide sash windows become the load-in, and kit goes straight in off the gravel without touching the laid room at all.

 Recommended band size at Peterstone Court